pwintermantel/owncloud-docker/README.md

 ## Nginx SSL Proxy

-This particular configration is intended to sit behind a Nginx proxy.
+This particular configuration is intended to sit behind a Nginx proxy.
 You can use the following configuration:

 ```
 server {